ruanhang/lichun-wang.github.io/README.md

 * Reorganize the folders structure for more elegent look.
 Such as move *`Tools.md, About.md, Lists.md, tags.html`* to folder *`pages`*, merge folder *`img`* and *`images`*.
 * Redesign same pages' logic.
 Some buttons on top right of the tab bar can not just display a static markdown page but a list of blogs classified by category.
 So it is fair to these buttons.
-* Removo some useless functions in my opinion.
+* Remove some useless functions in my opinion.
 For example, remove tags above title.
 And in [Microdust](https://github.com/Azeril/azeril.github.io) a click on these tags will led to 404 page.
 * ...

 ## How to use it as your own blog?